Ars-alan/face-recognition-FaceNet-employee-presence/README.md

 # Architecture
 FaceNet was used to obtain feature vectors of the face images followed by Support Vector Machine (SVM) to classify the feature vectors by subjects.
-FaceNet weights can be obtain here: https://github.com/nyoki-mtl/keras-facenet
+FaceNet weights can be obtained here: https://drive.google.com/drive/folders/1vCWyI_M3KcEuOF2yuksS24bzSmPrj6VW?usp=sharing

 # Results
 ## Classification Accuracy of 100% was obtained on the dataset of 209 subjects.